mrkhuya/adonis-firebase/README.md

-# firebase-first
+# adonis-firebase
-First time with firebase
+Adonis with Firebase